rustleupchef/HollowKnightHardestDifficultyMod/README.md

     . you have a shorter nail length

     . you can not equip charms

-    . you only get one soul for every hit

     . you can only use one cast of a spell before you have to regain soul

+    . you can't do damage to characters that blocks or has def

 Disclaimer!
 This could lose you all yout charms, so don't use on a main playthrough